Three Essential Next Steps to be an Effective Sustainable Traveller

 So I said, I’ll drink the same water as you.
 He was surprised, but took me to the rainwater tank where they get their potable water.
 I refilled my bottle from there.

 You see, if you think about it, where would the Maldives get fresh water from?
-The sea is salty, and do you see desalination plants on every tiny atoll?
-Groundwater is probably briny for the small atolls, or would easily become so if it were overly extracted.
+The sea is salty, and you don’t see desalination plants.
+Groundwater is probably briny for the small atolls, or would easily become so if overly extracted.
 Bottled water?
 Who has the cash to throw around on that?

 So when I learned that the Maldivian people rely on rainwater harvesting, it was actually pretty obvious.